RCRamsey/trees4uucl/README.md

 <!-- /TOC -->

 ## Part I: Project Summary Proposal
+(Prior to posting live need to double check with UUCL if can post open source for ccby licensing.
+Can still link a screen shot of uucl app and link to uucl webpage where it ends up being hosted.)

 Create two map types requested:
 1. The utilization by 7 Acres Committee to monitor and maintain their tree inventory (interactive web map app).
 2. The utilization by general members and the public to walk the grounds and identify tree by common name (large poster board to print)